jtarchie/github-pullrequest-resource/README.md

 semver and git, but not with pull requests.
 This filters all open PRs sorted by most recently updated.

-To ensure that `check` can iterate over all PRs, you must explicitly define an `out` for the PR.

 ### `in`: Clone the repository, at the given pull request ref

 Clones the repository to the destination, and locks it down to a given ref.
 It